-Moreover, Greece has been deeply involved in Afghanistan by offering personnel for security and training purposes.
-Greece has also participated through donations of equipment, millions of euros, and transportation services.
-Hellenic forces have participated or are actively involved in peacekeeping operations in Bosnia, Kosovo, and Afghanistan.
+In addition, Greece was involved in Afghanistan by offering personnel for security and training purposes.
+Greece also participated through donations of equipment, millions of euros, and transportation services.
+Hellenic forces have participated, or are actively involved in, peacekeeping operations in Bosnia, Kosovo, and Afghanistan.

-A key to peace and stability in Greece's own region is for Greece and Turkey to have good relations with each other, promote democratic ideals and principles, and maintain growing economies.
-However, Turkey's continuing occupation of Cyprus, its intransigence in solving the Cyprus problem, its refusal to recognize the Republic of Cyprus (a prerequisite to Turkey's E.U. accession process), which is a member of the European Union; its bellicose threats against Cyprus and Israel, which, in collaboration with a U.S. energy company, are developing hydrocarbon reserves found within their exclusive economic zones (EEZs) threaten and prevent stability, and by extension, are detrimental to U.S. interests.
+A key to peace and stability in Greece's region is for Greece and Turkey to have good relations with each other, promote democratic ideals and principles, and maintain growing economies.
+However, Turkey's continuing occupation of Cyprus, its intransigence in solving the Cyprus problem, its refusal to recognize the Republic of Cyprus (a prerequisite to Turkey's E.U. accession process), which is a member of the European Union; and its bellicose threats against Cyprus and Israel, which, in collaboration with a U.S. energy company, are developing hydrocarbon reserves found within their exclusive economic zones (EEZs) threaten and prevent stability, and by extension, are detrimental to U.S. interests.
+In fall 2014, Turkey elevated tensions in the eastern Mediterranean by sending warships into Cyprus' Exclusive Economic Zone (EEZ) and by issuing a NAVTEX that stated it would begin seismic surveys.
+Since then, the NAVTEX has been reissued, resulting in the suspension of Cyprus settlement talks that began in February 2014.
+Because of Turkey's actions, AHI contends the U.S. must lift its arms embargo on Cyprus, allowing Cyprus to consider the U.S. as a marketplace for defense procurement.
 Of course, Turkey's ongoing human rights, freedom of speech, and religious freedom violations are problematic.